 It is also imperative that you continue to feed your puppy a puppy diet until he reaches maturity, generally 15 months for large breed dogs, and even longer for larger dogs.
 In general, puppies will mature at different times so best to wait a little longer as opposed to lean to the younger side.
 Adult foods just don't offer the nutrition that a growing puppy needs for proper nutrition & growth.
 For years it was common to hear that you should transition your puppy to adult food at the age of 1 year.
 This is not true for the German Shepherd.
-Research has shown that a German Shepherd, of the standard size, will not typically mature until 15 months of age.
+Research has shown that a German Shepherd, of the standard size, will not typically mature until 15 to as much as 20 months of age.
 Larger German Shepherds may take longer.
 The puppy diet should be maintained until your puppy reaches maturity.

 This information is provided through years of research and should be considered opinion and is not to take the place of your regular veterinary care.